-For the fiscal year ended January 31, 2021, the Company held a twelve month rental lease for the office premises space.
-The payments made under the rental contract total \$87,928 (2020 - \$78,558) for the fiscal year.
-This amount shows on the Statement of Comprehensive Loss as Office Rent.
+Leasing activity for the Company typically involves the lease of office space.
+For the fiscal year ended January 31, 2023, the Company held a twelve month rental lease for the office premises space.
+The payments made under the rental contract total \$93,406 (2022 - \$90,944) for the fiscal year.
+This amount is included in office rent on the statement of comprehensive loss.

-Another 12 month rental agreement for the office space has been signed for the fiscal year ending January 31, 2022.
-The payments for the rental amount to a total of \$90,930 for the fiscal year.
-This amount will show on the Statement of Comprehensive Loss as Office Rent.
+Another 12 month rental agreement for the office space has been signed for the fiscal year ending January 31, 2024.
+The payments for the rental are approximately \$77,314 for the next fiscal year.
+This amount will be included in office rent on the statement of comprehensive loss.